knelasevero/home-server-infra/md/homeprivatecloud2.md

 <br>
 ### Configuring ssh hop with ssh config

-There is a file in the repository that you can use to configure your ssh to set your Server as the bastion to ssh to your created VMs.
+There is a file in the repository that you can use to configure your ssh to set your Server as the bastion to ssh into your created VMs.
 We use a ProxyCommand to ssh from your Personal Machine to a created VM, hopping first to your Server.
 Here is the [config.cfg](https://github.com/knelasevero/home-server-infra/blob/main/ansible_k3s/config.cfg) file contents:

 ```
 Host opnb.homeinfra